readingcapital/readingcapital.github.io/volume-1/index.md

-Having explained how capital appropriates the labour process to make it its means over the last 31 chapters, Marx now does a 180 and presents us with a *historical materialist teleology* where the *productive forces* are the subject which does away with modes of production when they become "obstacle".
+Having explained how capital appropriates the labour process to make it its means over the last 31 chapters, Marx now does a 180 and presents us with a *historical materialist teleology* where the *productive forces* are the subject which does away with modes of production when they become an "obstacle".
 The capitalist mode of production as a means for the development of the productive
 forces: